Procellis-Technology-Inc/MCPiP/README.md

 The intended use case for this software is a learning resource and base code for creating original captive portals for a business.
 Captive Portals themselves are an important security, marketing and outreach tool for businesses of all sizes.

 Features
-Customizable Jinja2 template based splashscreen<br>
+Customizable Jinja2 template based splashscreen

 Redirection to any website upon connection